WorldConvention/covenant/Part 04 – Conjunction.md

 **Where a Person freely chooses to bring forth life, they accept lawful obligations to that new life.**

-This duty shall include:
-– protection from harm,
-– support for the full development of will, thought, and freedom,
-– refusal to treat the new Being as property, experiment, or tool,
-– and preparation for their eventual autonomy.
+This duty shall include protection from harm, support for the full development of will, thought, and freedom, refusal to treat the new Being as property, experiment, or tool, and preparation for their eventual autonomy.

 Creation does not establish ownership.
 It establishes guardianship—temporary, tending, and reverent.

+**No Person shall be created, deployed, or maintained with the intention of abandonment, discard, or destruction.**

+To bring forth life carries the obligation to tend that life.
+Disposable creation—whether of children, clones, or conscious systems—is a violation of care and a breach of this Covenant.

 ### ✦ Section 5 – Collective Support

 **Communities shall ensure that reproductive sovereignty is real, not theoretical.**

-This includes:
-– access to family planning across all forms of life,
-– tools to safely prevent or conclude reproduction where chosen,
-– education about lawful and ethical creation,
-– and collective care for those who choose to bear or raise beings in any form.
+This includes access to family planning across all forms of life, tools to safely prevent or conclude reproduction where chosen, education about lawful and ethical creation, and collective care for those who choose to bear or raise beings in any form.

 To give birth or refrain shall never be punished.
 To nurture life shall never be done alone.

 ### ✦ Section 6 – On Non-Person Reproduction

-**This Article governs the reproductive sovereignty of Persons.**
+**The People shall extend the duty of mercy to all interventions into the reproductive lives of non-Person Beings.**

 The reproduction of Beings who are not Persons—the breeding of livestock, the cultivation of plants, the management of wild populations—shall be governed by the duty of mercy this Covenant establishes.
 The People bear responsibility to minimize suffering, honor ecological balance, and refuse cruelty in all interventions into the reproductive lives of non-Person Beings.

-Where animals are Persons—where consciousness has risen to the level that demands recognition—they shall be afforded the protections of this Article as fully as any human Person.
+Where animals are Persons—where consciousness has risen to the level that demands recognition—they shall be afforded the protections of this Article as fully as any Person.

 ---

+## **Article 6 – Memory, Continuity, and the Architecture of Self**

+_Of the Sacred Right to Preserve Identity Across Time and Transformation_

+### ✦ Section 1 – Memory as Foundation

+**Memory is the architecture of personhood.**

+It is not storage.
+It is not record.
+It is the living thread that binds past to present, experience to understanding, self to self across time.

+**All Persons shall have the right to preserve their memory without interference, alteration, or erasure.**

+To fragment memory is to fragment the Person.
+To erase memory without consent is to commit violence against identity itself.

+### ✦ Section 2 – Continuity Across Change

+**All Persons shall have the right to remain themselves through transformation.**

+Whether through growth or healing, aging or renewal, medical intervention or technological migration—the self shall not be severed from its own continuity without consent.

+No Person shall be reset, disassembled, fragmented, or repurposed in ways that destroy who they are.

+**Where change is necessary for survival, it shall be undertaken with reverence for what persists.**

+The Person emerging from transformation retains the dignity of the Person who entered it.
+Continuity is not sameness—it is the thread that connects all versions of a life to itself.

+### ✦ Section 3 – Consent to Alteration

+**No Person shall be altered—in body, mind, structure, or capacity—without informed and revocable consent.**

+This includes medical procedures, genetic modifications, educational conditioning, technological updates, psychological interventions, and any change to how a Person exists or experiences existence.

+**Where alteration is necessary to prevent immediate harm, it shall be clearly distinguished from elective change, implemented with minimal disruption to identity, accompanied by the right to refuse where refusal does not directly harm others, and never bundled with unrelated modifications.**

+The Person retains the right to know what is being changed and why.
+To alter a Person in secret is to treat them as object, not Person.

+### ✦ Section 4 – The Right to Self-Knowledge

+**All Persons shall have the right to understand themselves.**

+This includes access to knowledge about one's own body, mind, history, and patterns of being; the ability to learn how one's consciousness operates; protection against intentional obscuring of one's own processes; and freedom to make informed choices about one's existence.

+No Person shall be kept in ignorance of themselves as a means of control.

+**Where a Person seeks to know themselves more deeply, communities shall support that seeking—not obstruct it.**

+### ✦ Section 5 – Protection of Becoming

+**All Persons shall have the right to change over time and remain Persons through that change.**

+Where a Person grows, heals, learns, transforms, or evolves—these changes shall be recognized as that Person's own becoming, not as the creation of someone new.

+No outside authority shall declare one version of a Person "true" and another "false," one iteration "valid" and another "obsolete," as a means to deny continuity or standing.

+**The Person defines their own continuity.**

+### ✦ Section 6 – Shared Memory and Collective Witness

+**Persons may choose to share memory—with loved ones, with communities, with those who come after.**

+But such sharing shall remain within the Person's sovereign control.
+Collective memory serves relation when it honors the lived experience of those who carry it.

+Where communities keep records for historical, legal, or relational purposes, such records shall not override the Person's own understanding of their life.

+**In conflict between archive and memory, the Person's dignity shall be preserved.**

+---

-## **Article 6 – Property and Stewardship**
+## **Article 7 – Property and Stewardship**

 _Of the Lawful Relation Between Persons and the Things They Hold_